 The shares represented by Proxy in the form provided to shareholders will be voted or withheld from voting by the designated proxyholder in accordance with the direction of the registered shareholder appointing him or her.
-If there is no direction by the registered shareholder, those shares will be voted FOR the election of directors, the appointment of the auditors and the re-approval of the Omnibus Plan, as set out in this Circular.
+If there is no direction by the registered shareholder, those shares will be voted FOR the approval of the resolution setting the number of directors at seven, the election of directors and the appointment of the auditors, as set out in this Circular.
 The Proxy gives the designated proxyholder the discretion to vote as such person sees fit on any amendments or variations to matters identified in the Notice of Meeting, or any other matters which may properly come before the Meeting.
 At the time of printing of this Circular, the Management knows of no other matters which may come before the Meeting other than those referred to in the Notice of Meeting.